 - FTP: This article explains how to connect to your DreamHost server using an FTP client.
 Once connected, you can then download all of your website files to your local computer.
 These files will then eventually be uploaded to the new account.

-- Backup MySQL: This article explains how to backup your database (assuming you have one).
+- Backing up MySQL: This article explains how to backup your database (assuming you have one).
 Some simple websites may not use a database.
 If that’s the case with your website you can skip this step.

-- Transferring Emails: If you have any email addresses hosted with DreamHost for the domain you’re moving, these must be backed up before you remove hosting.
+- Backing up emails: If you have any email addresses hosted with DreamHost for the domain you’re moving, these must be backed up before you remove hosting.
 This article explains how to use an email client to connect to your address using the POP3 protocol.
 This allows you to download your email files to your computer.

-- Backup: This is an article detailing how to backup your entire account data.
+- Backing up an account: This is an article detailing how to backup your entire account data.

 Step 2 — Moving Discussion/Announcement Lists